 The Baratza Preciso is a great coffee grinder for beginners.
 As mentioned above, it uses stepped adjustment settings, which is easier to control.
 The grinder is also a massive step up if you’re currently only buying pre-ground coffee or use a blade grinder.

-You can get the Baratza Preciso on Amazon.
+You can get the Virtuoso Preciso on Amazon.
 There is currently the option to get a 2 – 3 year protection plan in place if you buy directly from the manufacturers (through Amazon).

 What's So Precise About The Preciso?
 [ADVANTAGES]

-The Baratza Preciso’s precision should be an absolute dream for any coffee enthusiast out there.
+The Virtuoso Preciso’s precision should be an absolute dream for any coffee enthusiast out there.
 The machine uses stepped adjustments that are easy to use.
-It also offers 440 different settings, which is a very high degree of customization and rare for a stepped adjustment grinder.
+It also offers 440 different micro-settings, which is a very high degree of customization and rare for a stepped adjustment grinder.

 The Preciso is also one of the fastest grinders (1.8 – 2.5g/sec), which is great for people who are always in a rush!
 Other than the speed, the machine is very powerful for its size and price range.
 This burr grinder uses 480w DC motor and 2nd generation gear box; this transmits more power to the burrs and gives it more torque, which makes them more stable and less likely to get jammed.